XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/online-deletion.md

 If you stop the server or it crashes while online deletion is running, online deletion resumes after the server is restarted and the server becomes fully synced.

 To temporarily disable online deletion, you can use the [can_delete method][] with an argument of `never`.
-This change persists until you re-enable online deletion by calling [can_delete][can_delete method] again, even if you change the .
+This change persists until you re-enable online deletion by calling [can_delete][can_delete method] again.
 For more information on controlling when online deletion happens, see [Advisory Deletion](#advisory-deletion).

 ## Configuration